-On November 1, 1769, Sergeant Ortega with a squad of scouts began a three-day reconnoitering tour.
-Somewhere along the five mile stretch between Mussel Rock and the summit (Point Reyes), Ortega saw San Francisco Bay on his first day of scouting.
-When Ortega returned to camp on November 3, Portola’s next move was an attempt to go around this new found “estuary” to examine the vicinity of Point Reyes.
+On November 1, 1769, Sergeant Ortega led a group of hunters to the top of the ridge west of the Expedition's campsite in what is now Pacifica, CA. From the ridge top Ortega saw San Francisco Bay.
+When Ortega returned to camp on November 3, Portola’s next move was an attempt to go around this new found “estuary” to examine the vicinity of Point Reyes visible to the north.
 From the camp on

 Three days of slow travel brought the expedition to the site of modern Palo Alto where a new base camp was made to await Ortega’s probing of the east side of the estuary.
 Ortega returned in four days with discouraging news.
 He encountered aggressively hostile Indians and observed great stretches of burned-over land leaving no pasture for the expedition’s livestock.
 A council was then called and the decision was made to return to San Diego.